DregHub/DregDVR/README.md

 # WOT IT DO ?

 Automatically downloads all their....

-	livestreams
+	Livestreams
-	comments on livestreams (even hidden or removed ones) to a .txt file shorts & videos
+	Livestream Comments (even hidden or removed ones) to a .txt file Videos
+	Shorts

 Automatically uploads....

 	To internet archive which is practically unbannable To youtube (to seed google search results with links to the internet archive page we dont care if this gets taken down)